-1.1.2 Flow Control
+1.1.2 Flow control

 In many cases, the router is able to transmit data to the serial device faster than they are processed.
-Therefore, it is necessary to establish a mechanism to pace the data flow between the two devices.
-These mechanisms are called flow control mechanisms.
+Therefore, a mechanism to pace the data flow between the two devices is needed.
+Said mechanisms are called flow control mechanisms.
 There are several flow control mechanisms in serial devices, the most common of which are Hardware and XON/XOFF flow controls.